-The Equal Justice Works AmeriCorps JD Program provides law students with the chance to serve a qualifying host organization of their choosing.
-AmeriCorps JD members expand the delivery of critically needed legal assistance in low-income and underserved communities across the country for veterans, military families, disaster victims, and other vulnerable populations.
+The Equal Justice Works AmeriCorps JD Program provides law students with the opportunity to expand the delivery of critically needed legal assistance in low-income and underserved communities across the country.

 MORE ABOUT THIS PROGRAM